Archives July 2011

 • Have a conversation on Twitter.
 Don’t just post links all day, your wasting your time.

 If you find yourself Tweeting RSS feeds due to lack of time, what is it really doing for your business?
 You’re sharing content created by someone else.
 You’re not available to take part in any conversation.
 Sure you’re getting clicks, but clicks alone will not help you grow your business.
 Try finding a chat that’s relevant to your business.
 Even better find local events you can attend.
 You’ll be surprised what showing up will do for your social media campaign.
+You can look into Facebook Ads Agency Newcastle for the best results.

 There is nothing wrong with tweeting information all day.
 It depends on what you’re trying to accomplish.
 For example if you’re a City Department, you could share upcoming events, changes in schedules, local news.